College Planning Calendar

 -

-Send thank you notes to all of the teachers, mentors, administrators, and counselors who helped you get your applications in—especially the people who wrote letters of recommendations for you.
+Send thank you notes to all of the teachers, mentors, administrators, and high school counselors who helped you complete your applications, especially the people who wrote letters of recommendation for you.

 March Checklist March